norman/friendly_id/Guide.md

 ### Setup

     rails generate friendly_id
-    # or "./script generate friendly_id" on Rails 2.3
     rake db:migrate

 This will install the Rake tasks and slug migration for FriendlyId.
 If you are